BROADWAY BOUND

 by Carey Campbell

-After 30 years, Suzanne abruptly returns to the small midwestern town where she grew up to bury her mother.
+After 30 years, Suzanne abruptly returns to the small Rust Belt town where she grew up to bury her mother.
 It's late on rainy night when she stops for a quiet cup of coffee at the local diner, a favorite after-school hangout for her younger self.
 To her chagrin, the two men at the counter want to talk.
 A shadow of recognition falls over Suzanne's face, and the conversation turns into a game of cat-and-mouse, as she finds herself confronting the demon from her past.

 The Rice Eaters